Web Design

 how to communicate a lot WELL

-wine club spotlight
+Proxies club spotlight

-The club page is its own world within the site — part landing page, part product page, part editorial feature.
+The Club page is its own world within the site — part landing page, part product page, part editorial feature.
 The purchase mechanic is always present, while the page itself unfolds like a story: what you get, what's in the box with individual bottle profiles, who made it, what past collaborators have said, how Proxies compares to the category, and finally social proof and reviews.
 It earns the subscription before it asks for it.

 The celebrity and winemaker collaboration feature is treated editorially, which gives the Club a sense of ongoing narrative rather than a static product.
 Past collaborators are archived below, so the page builds credibility over time.